Laudes Foundation Privacy Statement

 - from you through this website (www.laudesfoundation.org); or

 - when you are, or work at, one of our grantees, suppliers, or business contacts (all together, Partners).

 Please read our Cookie Statement for personal data collected through our website via cookies and other technology.

 Please read this Privacy Statement carefully to understand our practices regarding your personal data.
 This Privacy Statement may be amended from time to time.

 Controller of your personal data

-Laudes is the controller of the personal data collected through this website and the personal data collected from Partners.
+Laudes Foundation is the controller of the personal data collected through this website and the personal data collected from Laudes Foundation Partners.
 Laudes is a Swiss foundation, located at Grafenauweg 10, 6301 Zug, Switzerland.

-The term ’Laudes’, ‘we’ or ‘us’ in this Privacy Statement means Laudes Foundation for all website visitors and for Partners who are in contact with Laudes Foundation.
-If you are in contact with a local Laudes entity, the term ‘Laudes’, ‘we’ or ‘us’ means Laudes Foundation jointly with your relevant local Laudes entity.
+The term ‘we’ or ‘us’ in this Privacy Statement means Laudes Foundation and CPS for all website visitors and for Partners who are in contact with Laudes Foundation, Laudes AG and CPS.
+If you are in contact with another local Laudes entity, the term, ‘we’ or ‘us’ means Laudes AG, CPS and your relevant local Laudes entity.